nidhiramessur/course-journal/README.md

 **Setting up the JAR file**

-The JAR file required to build this service can be either downloaded **here** or you can build it using `./gradlew shadowJar` in the /ktor-346 directory. `
+The JAR file required to build this service can be either downloaded in the given files or you can build it using `./gradlew shadowJar` in the /ktor-346 directory. `

 **Note** If you are downloading it, place the file somewhere within